NamespaceV/NamespaceV.github.io/BoardgameManuals/DinosaurIsland.md

 Each round there is one herbivore that requiers 1 strength to pick, one small carniovore that requires 2, and one large carnivore that requires 3.
 Place the new dino tile in the park, it has space for a single dino.
 (If it's still empty when game ends -10 VP , but its only at the end of the game)
+DO NOT reveal a new dino, there is only one available per type per round.

 ### 1.2 Get genes from gene die